Tolgay Arslan

-Tolgay Ali Arslan (/tr/; born August 16, 1990) is a German professional footballer who plays as a midfielder for J1 League club Sanfrecce Hiroshima.
+Tolgay Ali Arslan (/tr/; born August 16, 1990) is a German former professional footballer who played as a midfielder.

 He has represented both Germany and Turkey internationally at youth level.

 Club career

 Early career

 Arslan was born and raised in Germany, in Paderborn, to Turkish parents from Çorum; his father Erhan Arslan, a real estate agent, moved to Germany when he was 11 years old.
 He began playing football at the age of six, when his father brought him along to watch Grün-Weiß Paderborn play.
 Arslan began his career with the local club.
 Patterning his game around Zinedine Zidane and Gheorghe Hagi, Arslan earned a move to Borussia Dortmund in 2003.
 After several years in Dortmund's youth team, Arslan moved to Hamburger SV.